- What Are They?

 What happens before surgery?

-The patient must not eat or drink anything 6 hours prior to the time of surgery.
+The patient must not eat or drink anything 6 hours before the time of surgery.
 This includes even water, candy, or chewing gum.
 Anything in the stomach increases the chances of an anesthetic complication.

 What takes place the day of surgery?